anstmichaels/emopt/README.md

 $ pip install --user matplotlib
 ```

-### Installing EMOpt
+### Installing EMopt

 Once the repository has been cloned (or downloaded), change into the emopt
-directory, and make build EMOpt using make.
+directory, and make build EMopt using make.
 Before running make, we need to
-tell EMOpt where to find the include files for eigen and boost.
+tell EMopt where to find the include files for eigen and boost.
 We do this by
 setting the appropriate environment variables:

 ```